rstacruz/til-2013/_drafts/styled-jsx-is-awesome.md

 ## Declarative CSS with styled-jsx

-[styled-jsx] has been my preferred way of integrating CSS in JavaScript.
-It lets me write CSS in a more declarative fashion, just like CSS should be.
+[styled-jsx] lets me write CSS in a declarative fashion.
 It also minimizes the interweaving of CSS and JavaScript code.
+This, in my opinion, makes styled-jsx code easier-to-understand, even at the modest cost of a little extra verbosity.

 How would you style a danger button differently in _styled-jsx_?
 Just use CSS classes as you normally would.
 Simple!